-A skin rash may be a sign that your RA treatment isn’t working properly, so treatment for your rash may start with changing your treatment for RA.
+A skin rash may be a sign that your RA treatment is not working properly, so treatment for your rash may start with changing your treatment for RA.

 You can help your acne treatment work better by practicing good skin care habits, such as:

-- Wash your face twice daily and after sweating.
+- Washing your face twice daily and after sweating.

-- Shampoo daily if you have oily hair.
+- Shampooing daily if you have oily hair.

-- Avoid picking or popping acne and touching your face.
+- Avoiding picking or popping acne and touching your face.

-- Use an oil-free moisturizer so your skin won’t overproduce oil.
+- Using an oil-free moisturizer so your skin won’t overproduce oil.

-- If you wear makeup, use products that are oil-free.
+- If you wear makeup, using products that are oil-free.

 If you have an RA skin rash, an over-the-counter (OTC) medication may ease the pain.
 Options include acetaminophen (Tylenol) or nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen (Advil or Motrin).

-Ask your doctor to recommend an OTC medication or a prescription medication if you are experiencing severe discomfort.
+You can ask your doctor to recommend an OTC medication or a prescription medication if you’re experiencing severe discomfort.

 There doesn’t appear to be a connection between RA and acne, but scientific evidence on this topic is limited.
 More research needs to be done in this area before a conclusion can be reached.